Skip to content

 Important

-Be aware that fake GNK listings and pages currently exist, including on CoinGecko and CoinMarketCap.
+Be aware that fake GNK listings and pages currently exist, including on CoinGecko.
 These pages do not represent the official GNK coin and are not affiliated with the project in any way.
 GNK is not tradable on any exchange at this time.
 Any coin claiming to be GNK, whether on Solana or other networks, is not an official GNK asset.
 Always verify information through official channels.

 What makes the protocol efficient?